Ronda Payne" />

 4. Honesty and integrity

-Every professional needs these character traits but more so for bookkeeping.
+Every professional needs these character traits, but they are particularly needed for bookkeeping.
 When one is dealing with sensitive financial information, these qualities become even more important.
 A good bookkeeper must never involve themselves in any activity that may be considered illegal or unethical.
 They must be a stickler for rules and regulations.

 The ability to accurately account for every single penny an organization earns and spends is part of the job.
 It will include looking at numerous transactions and identifying what makes sense and what doesn’t.
 Just like how a credit card company detects an unauthorized transaction, a good bookkeeper should be able to immediately identify when something is amiss.